raul23/chess-ai/README.rst

        <a href="https://codepen.io/raul23/full/WNgPJJj" target="_blank">
          <img src="./images/chess_highlighted_valid_only.png">
        </a>
-       <p align="center">Highlighted moves for the white queen: those that could put you in check are not shown</p>
+       <p align="center">Highlighted moves for the white Queen: those that could put you in check are not shown</p>
      </div>

 - Each pawn has the possibility to move two squares in front when it is moved for the first time.